s0nerik/fast_contacts/README.md

 For a more complete usage example, see `example` project.

-## Limitations

-- No support for custom contact data projections yet (PRs are welcome!)

 ## Performance

 Loading 1000+ contacts (display name, structured name, phones, emails) at once takes ~200ms on both Android (Samsung Galaxy S8) and iOS (iPhone 8).